I could not do what I do for the GIRFT programme without having done the course; it has proved to be invaluable.

-This workshop is offered to people working in the public sector, academia and the private sector.
-It is suitable for analysts who wish to harness the power of non-randomised episode level patient data to shed further light on such things as patient costs and pathways, re-admissions and outcomes and provider performance.
+This course is offered to people working in the public sector, academia and the private sector.
+It is suitable for analysts who wish to harness the power of non-randomised episode-level patient data to shed further light on such things as patient costs and pathways, re-admissions and outcomes and provider performance.
 The workshop is suitable for individuals working in NHS hospitals, commissioning organisations and the Department of Health, pharmaceutical companies or consultancy companies and for health care researchers and PhD students.
-Overseas applicants may also find the tuition can be applied to similar scenarios in their own country, but must be aware that the tuition and exercises relate directly to HES data which is created for, and used in, England.
+Overseas applicants may also find the tuition can be applied to similar scenarios in their own country, but must be aware that the tuition and exercises relate directly to HES data, which is created for, and used in, England.

 The tutors for this course are researchers in the Centre for Health Economics, University of York

 Before you register on this course, please ensure you have secured the appropriate funding from your Organisation.